© www.utopianature.com 2006-2008

 House Finch - common resident; TC;UP;N

-Pine Siskin - uncommon fall and winter; TC;UP;LM; x in Aug/Sept once
+Pine Siskin - irregular numbers, uncommon fall and winter; TC;UP;LM; x in Aug/Sept once

-Lesser (Black-backed) Goldfinch - was common spring to fall, rare in winter; TC;UP;N
+Lesser (Black-backed) Goldfinch - common spring to fall, was absent in winter; TC;UP;N

 Since we got here in '03, this species has become a resident